Ruin0x11/intellij-lsp-server/README.md

 directories for all modules so they match.
 It's probably a bug in the Gradle import.

 ## Bugs
-- Opening a project through the LSP if it's already been opened before the LSP was started causes an error about the project being disposed already.
+- Opening a project through the LSP after it's already been opened before the LSP was started causes an error about the project being disposed already.
+- `Disposer` doesn't release editors created by `createEditor` for some reason, so they have to be released manually every time.